Lakatan banana: Taxonomy and nomenclature

 The Cavendish cultivar Masak Hijau is also called "Lacatan" in Latin America and the West Indies, and is known as "Bungulan" in the Philippines.
 To avoid confusion, the Philippine Lakatan is usually spelled with a 'k' in botanical literature, while Masak Hijau is usually spelled with a 'c' (Lacatan) or called "Jamaican Lacatan".
 Other common names for the cultivar in Southeast Asia include "Pisang Berangan" in Malaysia; "Pisang Barangan Kuning" and "Pisang Barangan Merah" in Indonesia; "Kluai Hom Maew" and "Kluai Nga Phaya" in Thailand.

 Description

-Lakatan typically grows to a height of five to nine feet.
+Lakatan typically grows to a height of 150 to 300 centimeters.
 The fruits can be harvested 8 to 12 months after planting.
 Lakatan is susceptible to the Banana Bunchy Top virus.

 Lakatan fruits are longer and thicker-skinned than the Latundan bananas and turn a characteristic yellow-orange when ripe.

 Uses

 Lakatan is the most popular dessert banana in the Philippines.
 It is more expensive than the more common Latundan and Cavendish bananas.
 Latundan and Lakatan bananas are both preferred by Filipinos over Cavendish.

 They have higher β-Carotene content than other banana cultivars.